opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/tooltip.rst

 Custom HTML tooltip
 -------------------

-When you select `Custom HTML tooltip` an HTML editor appears.
-This is very similar to writing "pages" in your domain; you have access to every `ODS Widget <http://opendatasoft.github.io/ods-widgets/docs/>`_ and you can even integrate other visualizations inside the tooltip.
+When you select `Custom HTML tooltip`, an HTML editor appears.
+This is very similar to writing "pages" in your domain; you have access to every `ODS Widget <http://opendatasoft.github.io/ods-widgets/docs/>`_, and you can even integrate other visualizations inside the tooltip.

 .. ifconfig:: language == 'en'